whileseated/Three-Date-Scripts/README.md

 ## 3. **date_span.py**

 **Description:**
-This script calculates and displays a date that is a specified number of days ago from today.
+This script calculates and displays a date that is a specified number of days from today.

 **Usage:**
 Run the script with a single integer argument representing the number of days in the past.